GrantMeStrength/retro/zog/zog.md

 The Zog has a buddy - an Altair 8800 clone.
 This is another S-100 bus system, this one housed in a proper case with a proper front panel of LEDs and decent power supplies.
 It can boot into CP/M, and has 64Kb of RAM and an SD-Card based storage system.

+The system is based around a single card - the JAIR8080 which contains the 8080 CPU, memory, ROM, SD card, and I/O (serial and parallel).
+It's amazing.
+I just need to connect it to the Altair front panel card, and that's it.
+However, although the 8080 is cool, I like the Z80 and so I've a vintage Z80 card in there too - the JAIR can switch of the 8080 and provide all the rest of the hardware to the Z80.
+Clever.

 I built it early into the pandemic, and then promptly forgot how it works.
 As part of getting this Altair 8800 clone back into a known state, I had to remove the Z80 card that was inside it, and revert to the all-in-one JAIR8080 card.
 Once that was working (the SD card had failed) I could replace the Z80 card.
 Here's a photo reference mostly for my benefit so I remember all the settings.

 First, the way the internal serial port is connected: